 I was doing everything right in the practice room, but I couldn’t get the jazz sound in my playing.

 What was I doing wrong?

 Moving Beyond Technique

-As you just read, learning technical items on the guitar is important.
+As you just read, learning technical items is important.

-You have to take it a step further in order to sound like a jazz guitarist.
+You have to take it a step further to sound like a jazz guitarist.

 This means learning the jazz language.

 This was the lesson learned that had the biggest impact on my playing.